LUTZ BUSINESS INSIGHTS

 Provider Relief Fund + Where Are We Now?

-Julianne Kipple, healthcare director
+Julianne Kipple, healthcare shareholder

 As we all have experienced over the last several months, the Provider Relief Fund (PRF) Reporting Requirements are constantly evolving.
 Below is an outline of recent changes to the PRF and a summary of where we are now.
 The goal is to help providers stay up to speed on current developments and offer insights on next steps.

 - Register in the PRF Portal if you have not done so already

 - Monitor the PRF guidance as to new reporting due date (not announced as of 2.10.2021)

 - Determine methodology of lost revenue calculation your facility wants to pursue, organize, and accumulate data, calculation, and support as needed